Top 20 pottery songs (part 2)

 Unit 4 + 2 - Concrete and Clay 19.

 The penultimate spot on this list is reserved for a swinging golden oldie.
-It’s hard not to be cheered up by this cheeky tune, and bonus points for the whole group, who look delightfully chic in their suits.
+It’s hard not to be cheered up by this cheeky tune, and bonus points to the whole group for looking delightfully chic in their suits.

 “You to me